jyates/jyates.github.com/_drafts/translating-sql-queries.md

         LogicalTableScan
 ```

 The `FineoRecombinatorMarkerRel` acts as the first gate of translation and the two logical table scans are for the potential read of DynamoDB and S3.
+This marker will also eventually get translated into a physical "Recombinator" with the job of recombining the underlying data fields into a coherent, user-facing representation.

 # Stage 2: Translating Table Types